brian-chim/NewcomerReportServices-Team28/jdbcpoc/README.md

 This code is also assuming you are running MySQL locally on a windows machine with a database named world, containing a table named city, with columns: name, district, and population.

+To install MySQL on windos, go to: https://dev.mysql.com/downloads/workbench/

 However, the code will work with remote databases as-well, you just need to change the connection String from localhost to a valid server.

 ```